MissionToPsyche-Iridium/iridium_21g_web_game-su/README.md

 # Super Psyched

-This work was created in partial fulfillment of Seattle University Capstone Course “CPSC 4870″.
+This work was created in partial fulfillment of Seattle University Capstone.
 The work is a result of the Psyche Student Collaborations component of NASA’s Psyche Mission (https://psyche.asu.edu).
 “Psyche: A Journey to a Metal World” [Contract number NNM16AA09C] is part of the NASA Discovery Program mission to solar system targets.
 Trade names and trademarks